 - Mirka 5-Inch MR-525 Finishing Sander

 Now that you’ve chosen what random orbital sander works for you, it’s time to select the right coarseness or grit of sandpaper to use on your wooden deck.
-Sandpaper is rated in numbers and is runs from very coarse at 60 grit all the way up to very fine at 240 grit.
+Sandpaper is rated in numbers and is runs from very coarse at 60 grit up to very fine at 240 grit.
 Sixty-grit removes material quickly but leaves the surface rough.
-High-grit paper, on the other hand, doesn’t remove as much but gives an ultra-smooth finish.
+High-grit paper, on the other hand, gives more of an ultra-smooth finish.

 You shouldn’t need any more than these two sanding grits, but it depends on the type of wood you’re working with.
-Soft woods with open grains like cedar and fir sand quickly and may need a finer sanding to make sure their pores can be properly sealed.
+Softwoods with open grains, like cedar, fir and redwood, are typically used for decks, and their softer wood means they sand quickly.
+You may need finer abrasives to make sure the wood’s pores can be properly sealed.
 Hardwoods such as teak and oak have closed grains and naturally seal better than open grains.
 Make sure you select sandpaper grits that work well with the type of wood in your deck.

-Random orbital sanders are generally safe but you can never be too careful when using power tools.
-All modern sanders come equipped with devices to prevent electrical shock and many are designed with ergonomics in mind and minimize the threat from vibration.
+The first step in completing a deck refinishing project is acquiring the proper personal protection equipment.
+Although random orbital sanders are generally safe, you can never be too careful when using power tools.
+All modern sanders come equipped with devices to prevent electrical shock, and many are designed with ergonomics in mind and minimize the threat from vibration.
 But there are other personal safety concerns you should pay attention to when using a random orbital sander on your deck.
 Consider using these pieces of personal protection equipment: